sjain2580/sentiment-analysis-project/README.md

 * **Output**: The results are formatted into a table and rendered on the webpage via Flask.

 ## How to Run the Project
+To view this project locally on your machine:
 1. **Clone the repository:**
     ```bash
     git clone https://github.com/sjain2580/IBM-Single-Page-Portfolio-Website.git